blurred lines: day two at paris men's shows | read | i-D

 Photography Mitchell Sams

-Topics:fashion, fashion week, think pieces, paris mens, autumn/winter 17, dries van noten, rick owens, off-white, louis vuitton, louis vuitton x supreme, kim jones
+Topics:fashion, fashion week, think pieces, paris mens, dries van noten, rick owens, off-white, louis vuitton, louis vuitton x supreme, kim jones, fall/winter 17